Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/III - Character Setup.md

 ### Stock
 This is an element that depends on the setting the GM creates.
 It's the GM's job to provide a list of playable Stocks.

 Stocks are the race, species, or category of *thing* your character is.
 Think Elves, Dwarves, Goblins, Humans.
-Stocks have a relatively muted role in Arrata, offering typically only a Quirk for the character, but they do not directly influence Stats or Skills.
+Stocks have a relatively muted role in Arrata, they don't offer any Stat or Skill boons innately.
+Instead, Stocks will usually provide a Quirk (discussed next) unique to that Stock.

+## Quirks
+Quirks are an integral part of any character.
+They're usually a one to two word descriptor of a particular characteristic.
+Each Quirk is broken down into 3 pieces of information:
+- Defines: Different interpretations and possible meanings of the Quirk, specific to roleplaying scenarios.
+- Boons: Ways in which the Quirk can be used to your Advantage.
+- Flaws: Ways the Quirk can work towards your Disadvantage.

+### Ethos

-### Quirks and Argos
+### Argos

-### Stats
+## Stats

 ### Skills

-### Inventory

 [<- Go back Section II - Fundamentals](https://github.com/kalebvonburris/Arrata-TTRPG/blob/main/draft/Arrata-Guide/II%20-%20Fundamentals.md)
 <br> [Next Section IV - Quirks ->](https://github.com/kalebvonburris/Arrata-TTRPG/blob/main/draft/Arrata-Guide/IV%20-%20Quirks.md)